haskell-cryptography/governance/GOVERNANCE.md

 # Governance

-`haskell-cryptography` (herein referred to as the "Organisation") is a GitHub organisation that aims to provide a support structure to open-source maintainers producing projects wrapping or implementing cryptography.
+`haskell-cryptography` (herein referred to as the "Organisation") is an organisation that aims to provide a support structure to open-source maintainers producing projects wrapping or implementing cryptography.

 The Organisation has the following goals: